opnsense/docs/source/manual/how-tos/caddy.rst

 Go to `Services - Caddy Web Server - Reverse Proxy – Domains`

 * Create ``*.example.com`` as domain and activate the `DNS-01` checkbox.
-A DNS Provider has to be configured.
 Alternatively, use a certificate imported or generated in `System - Trust - Certificates`.
 It has to be a wildcard certificate.
 * Create all subdomains in relation to the ``*.example.com`` domain.
 So for example ``foo.example.com`` and ``bar.example.com``.

 Go to `Services - Caddy Web Server - Reverse Proxy – Handlers`

 * Create a Handler with ``*.example.com`` as domain and ``foo.example.com`` as subdomain.
 Mostly the same configuration as with normal domains is possible.
 There are some features that are only possible with normal domains.

 ..
-Attention:: If in doubt, don't use subdomains.
+Tip:: If in doubt, don't use subdomains.
 If there should be ``foo.example.com``, ``bar.example.com`` and ``example.com``, just create them as three normal domains.
 This way, there is the most flexibility, and the most features are supported.

 --------------------------------